shyamsriram/bbycaSRE/README.md

 AUTOMATIC DEPLOYMENT:

-To Trigger an Automatic Deployment:

-Check in your code updates to the Code Repository on Git Hub at the following URL:
+To Trigger an Automatic Deployment, Check in your code updates to the Code Repository on Git Hub at the following URL:

 https://github.com/shyamsriram/bbycaSRE

-Checking in any code changes to the above Git Hub repo will Trigger an automatic code build on the pipeline.
+Checking in any code changes to the above Git Hub repo will Trigger an automatic code build on the Amazon Code Pipeline Cloud Service.

 Code will be downloded from the Git Hub Repo and Deployed by Amazon Code Pipeline to the EC2 Server in the following workflow order:

 Source Trigger -> Deploy to Development -> Deploy to Test -> Deploy to Disaster Recovery -> Deploy to Production -> Deploy to All Environments (If Enabled)

-DEPLOYMENT PIPELINE:

-To observe the pipeline progress in real time as it deploys the code, login to the AWS Console using Credentials for AWS (Provided Seperately in email) and navigate to DeveloperTools -> CodePipeline -> Pipeline-> GitHub2AWSPipeLine or use the following URL:
+To observe the Code Deployment progress in real time as it deploys the code changes, Login to the AWS Console using Credentials for AWS (Provided Seperately in email) and navigate to DeveloperTools -> CodePipeline -> Pipeline-> GitHub2AWSPipeLine or use the following URL:

 https://us-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/GitHub2AWSPipeLine/view?region=us-west-2